 In Hochpustertal there are three skiing areas ideally suited for families, the largest of which is the Thurntaler near Sillian with its 45km runs of all levels, going up to 2407m of sun-flooded slopes with views of the Dolomites and no waiting at the lifts.

-An award-winning restaurant and the owner is Chef of the Year.
+An award-winning restaurant in Burgenland.
 When gourmets from all over the world make their pilgrimage to the village of Schützen they have one destination in mind: the Taubenkobel.

 What could possibly motivate a reasonable human being to tramp up a mountain on shoes resembling tennis rackets?
 The answer is easy: the promise of an unforgettable exerience in the wild that can only be had by moving beyond the flurry on the ski slopes.